Looking for skills for your CV? We have a long list and tips on how to find more on the web as well as a guide to adding them to your CV.

 Unsure what skills you can put on your own CV?
 Follow these tips to identify relevant hard and soft skills:

-Identifying skills for your CV is straightforward.
-Employers list the skills they’re looking for in the job description, so you can simply add the skills from the job advert to the skills section on your CV (assuming you have those skills).
+Look at the job advert — Employers usually list the necessary skills the role requires in the job description.
+Simply add the hard skills from the job advert to the skills section on your CV (assuming you have those skills).

-If you still need other skills to put on your CV, look at job descriptions for similar job openings.
-Similar job descriptions will likely reveal skills valuable to the position you’re applying for.
+Research the skills required for similar jobs — If you still need other skills to put on your CV, look at job descriptions for similar job openings.
+Similar job descriptions will likely reveal skills applicable to the position you’re applying for.

 For example, if you’re applying for a barista role at Coffee Republic, check out job descriptions for server roles at Costa Coffee and Pret A Manger.